UniversalScientificTechnologies/SPACEDOS01/README.md

 ![SPACEDOS01B device from bottom side](doc/src/img/SPACEDOS01B_bottom.jpg "PCB")
 ![SPACEDOS01B device from top side](doc/src/img/SPACEDOS01B_top.jpg "PCB")

+The device can be purchased from Universal Scientific Technologies s.r.o.
+Contact us by email at sale@ust.cz for a commercial quotation.

 ### The main technical parameters are the following

 * Silicon PIN diode detector with ~12.5 mm³ detection volume